vincoss/gnu.licensing/src/Shot.Licensing/Readme.txt

-test install uninstall, how it affect, lic, pwd and other shall be able transfer licence from device to device, user can use license ID to get new one from server. always check for licence when there is internet connectivity. no connectivity and has existing then ok user must be able to use registration email that was sent with licence to add new device device_id can be used with apikey as a custom attribute, line rhinoLicensing user request licence then we send it to them display license information
+test install uninstall, how it affect, lic, pwd and other shall be able transfer licence from device to device, user can use license ID to get new one from server. always check for licence when there is internet connectivity. no connectivity and has existing then ok
+	at least one time a day
+user must be able to use registration email that was sent with licence to add new device device_id can be used with apikey as a custom attribute, line rhinoLicensing user request licence then we send it to them display license information http request client timeout setting if not valid remove the license.xml file if http check fail do nothing if license.xml exists not to be removed

 ## Testing
 test how to migrate licence between devices, here do some research, must be very easy,